 When a Satisfactory Academic Progress appeal is approved for a suspended student, the student is placed in Probation status and will be eligible to receive aid during the probationary semester(s).
 Students on probation are placed on a monitoring plan and are required to achieve a minimum semester GPA of 2.00 undergraduate/3.00 graduate and complete a minimum of 100% of all attempted credits for the semester.
 Students who meet the probation requirements, but still do not meet all of the Satisfactory Academic Progress requirements, may have their probation extended to their next term of enrollment.
 There is not a limit on the number of consecutive terms a student can be on Probation status.

 Students placed in Suspension status due to their cumulative GPA, their cumulative course completion rate, or both, or maximum attempted credits limit have the right to submit an appeal based on mitigating circumstances (unusual or extraordinary circumstances beyond their control that the student could not have planned for).
 Submission of an appeal is not a guarantee of approval.

 - A written statement explaining: 1) the mitigating circumstance(s) that prevented the student from meeting SAP requirements, and 2) what has changed in the student’s situation that will allow for a higher cumulative GPA, a higher course completion rate, or both by the end of the next SAP evaluation period.

 - Third-party documentation that supports the information in the student’s written statement (e.g., medical documents, obituary notices, legal documents, police reports).
 Statements from friends and family cannot be considered.

-- Attach a personal statement explaining why you have accumulated and/or attempted excess units for your degree.
+- A personal statement explaining why you have accumulated and/or attempted excess units for your degree.
 If you have taken or plan to take courses that are not required, give your reasons for taking them.
 Indicate if you have changed your major or program, and if so, why.

 Examples of mitigating circumstances include, but are not limited to: